Sh1v4nk/Snake-Game-Js/README.md

 ## Contributing

 Contributions are welcome!
+If you'd like to contribute to SnakeXenzia, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
-Please submit a pull request with any changes.
+3. Make your changes and submit a pull request.

 ---